-where $\rho$ and $p$ are the fluid energy density and the pressure measured in the comoving frame of the fluid, while $u^\mu$ is the four-velocity of the fluid normalized such as $u^\mu u_\mu = -1$.
-With these notions one can then write the 3+1 Einstein equations for a perfect fluid in the general form without specifying a particular foliation of the space time (the \emph{slicing}) and a particular family of worldlines (the \emph{threading}).
-Choosing a particular combination of the two is equivalent to specify the \emph{gauge}.
+where $\rho$ and $p$ are the fluid energy density and the pressure measured in the comoving frame of the fluid, while $u^\mu$ is the four-velocity of the fluid normalized such that $u^\mu u_\mu = -1$.
+With these notions one can then write the 3+1 Einstein equations for a perfect fluid in a general form without specifying a particular foliation of the space time (the \emph{slicing}) and a particular family of worldlines (the \emph{threading}).
+Choosing a particular combination of the two is equivalent to specifying the \emph{gauge}.
 In general the spatial metric can be decomposed in the following form